Canadian raising: Phonetic environment

 In general, Canadian raising affects vowels before voiceless consonants like /f/, /θ/, /t/, and /s/.
 Vowels before voiced consonants like /v/, /ð/, /d/, and /z/ are usually not raised.
 Furthermore, it usually only happens within syllable boundaries.
-It has also been described as being blocked when the diphthong has less than primary stress and is immediately followed by a stressed syllable, resulting in a lack of raising in words like psychology, citation and micrometer, but raising in Psyche, cite, and microphone.
+It has also been described as being blocked when the diphthong has less than primary stress and is immediately followed by a stressed syllable, resulting in a lack of raising in words like psychology, citation and micrometer (the instrument), but raising in Psyche, cite, and microphone.
 This can be further explained with syllable structure or feet.

 However, several studies indicate that this rule is not completely accurate, and have attempted to formulate different rules.

 A study of three speakers in Meaford, Ontario, showed that pronunciation of the diphthong /aɪ/ fell on a continuum between raised and unraised.
 Raising is influenced by voicing of the following consonant, but it may also be influenced by the sound before the diphthong.
 Frequently the diphthong was raised when preceded by a coronal: in gigantic, dinosaur, and Siberia.

 Raising before //r//, as in wire, iris, and fire, has been documented in some American accents.

 Raising can apply to compound words.
-Hence, the first vowel in high school /[ˈhʌɪskul]/ as a term meaning "a secondary school for students approximately 14–18 years old" may be raised, whereas high school /[ˌhaɪ ˈskul]/ with the literal meaning of "a school that is high (e.g. in elevation)" is unaffected.
+Hence, the first vowel in high school /[ˈhʌɪskul]/ 'a secondary school for students approximately 14–18 years old' may be raised, whereas high school /[ˌhaɪ ˈskul]/ with the literal meaning of 'a school that is high (e.g. in elevation)' is unaffected.
 (The two terms are also distinguished by the position of the stress accent, as shown.)
-The same is true of "high chair".
+The same is true of 'high chair'.

 However, frequently it does not.
 One study of speakers in Rochester, New York and Minnesota found a very inconsistent pattern of //aɪ// raising before voiceless consonants in certain prefixes; for example, the numerical prefix bi- was raised in bicycle but not bisexual or bifocals.
 Likewise, the vowel was consistently kept low when used in a prefix in words like dichotomy and anti-Semitic.
 This pattern may have to do with stress or familiarity of the word to the speaker; however, these relations are still inconsistent.

 In most dialects of North American English, intervocalic //t// and //d// are pronounced as an alveolar flap /[ɾ]/ when the following vowel is unstressed or word-initial, a phenomenon known as flapping.
 In accents with both flapping and Canadian raising, /aɪ/ or /aʊ/ before a flapped //t// may still be raised, even though the flap is a voiced consonant.
 Hence, while in accents without raising, writer and rider are pronounced differently as a result of a slight difference in vowel length due to pre-fortis clipping, in accents with raising, the words may be distinguished by their vowels: writer /[ˈɹʌɪɾɚ]/, rider /[ˈɹaɪɾɚ]/.
 In accents where raising applies to /aʊ/, pouter and powder are similarly distinct: pouter /[ˈpʌʊɾɚ]/, powder /[ˈpaʊɾɚ]/.